BetterThanTomorrow/calva/docs/site/output.md

+---
+title: The Output/REPL Window
+description: When Calva evaluates Clojure/ClojureScript code, the results are displayed inline as well as printed to the results output window.
+---

 # The Output/REPL Window/File

 When Calva evaluates Clojure/ClojureScript code, the results are displayed inline as well as printed to the results output window/file.
 This file is created and opened when Calva is connected to a REPL.